Biograph of Leo Fasciocco - Updated 2/20/2020

 I attended the St. Monica’s charismatic prayer meeting in the St. Monica’s high school leisure room every Friday.
 There were about 40 people who came.

-It was led by Sister Ann Cic and a small team.
+It was led by Sister Ann Cic, Sister Bernice and Sister Christine who were from St. John's hospital in Santa Monica.
+They had a lay team with some members being Frank Karam and Bruce Kitchen.
 The meeting would open with song and then an introduction for any new visitors.
 Later prayer of praise in tounges and scripture readings by anyone followed.
 Later there would be silence and then sharing of how the Holy Spirit had worked in a person or friend's life.

 Leo and Sister Ann Cic